AadiSubramanya/cryptonite_taskphase_aadi/Processes and Jobs/Listing Processes.md

 pwn.college{AU_HEdElIVIr3XjuKIjCYb3hbMc.dhzM4QDLycjN0czW}
 ```
 ## Learnings:
-- I learned to list running processes with the `ps` command.
+- Listing running processes with the `ps` command.
 - Unlikes and likes between `ps -ef` for details or `ps aux`.
 - For this challenge, I need to find a renamed `/challenge/run` in the process list and relaunch it to get the flag.
 ## References:
 None